Work-ETML-ES/.github/profile/README.md

 # Welcome to Work ETML-ES

-## what is this organization for?
+## what is this organization for ?

-it is my organization which aims to put the work of my school at the ETML-ES
+it is my organization which aims to put the work of my school at the ETML-ES.

 website of the school : [ETML](https://www.etml.ch/)

-## Repositories Seconde Year School :
+## Repositories Seconde Year School

 ### Genelog